morochena/exterminator-bar/README.md

 # Exterminator Bar 🐛

 A lightweight, customizable widget for manual QA and bug reporting in web applications.
-Capture screenshots, record screen sessions, add annotations, and collect detailed bug reports with ease.
+Capture screenshots, record screen sessions, add annotations, and collect detailed bug reports with ease and without leaving the page.

 ## Quick Start